YunxiTang/Undergraduate_Program/README.md

-# some code and projects in my undergraduate study in HIT
+# some code and projects in my undergraduate study in Harbin Institue of Technology (HIT)